 Social Skills Group Skate

 We offer social skills skateboarding groups run by our Behavior Skaters.
-The Behavior Skaters are Registered Behavior Technicians (RBT) skilled in assessing, identifying, and implementing behavior analytic strategies designed to increase social skills across participants.
+The Behavior Skaters operate under the supervision of a Board Certified Behavior Analyst (BCBA) and are skilled in assessing, identifying, and implementing behavior analytic strategies designed to increase social skills across participants.

 Social skill deficits are common occurrences in developmental disability but also a common deficit in typically developing children.
 Social skills isn’t just the ability to talk in front of large crowds, but to communicate overall.
 Lack of social skills could lead to potential frustrations and problem behaviors such as tantrums and acting out but could eventually lead to problems such as barriers to forming meaningful long term relationships with peers and family, employment, and lower quality of life.